Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 This corollary implies in particular that the tricategories obtained via \eqref{eq:product} and \eqref{eq:product2} are equivalent and one of these constructions can be chosen arbitrarily.
-In the following we take as our definition of a Gray category the strict opcubical tricategory defined by \eqref{eq:product}.
+The definition \ref{tricatGray} of a Gray category uses the strict {\em opcubical} tricategory.